-Dr. James Dickert and Dr. Agatha Lynn take a comprehensive approach to your dental care, taking into consideration oral health related concerns that can also affect your overall health and well being.
+Dr. James Dickert and Dr. Agatha Lynn take a comprehensive approach to your dental care, taking into consideration oral health-related concerns that can also affect your overall health and well-being.
 Sleep disorders, especially sleep apnea, have been diagnosed at an increasing rate and can often be treated effectively with oral appliance therapy at West Ashley Family Dentistry.

-As your dentist, we have an in depth understanding of the entire occlusal system and function of the facial structure.
+As your dentist, we have an in-depth understanding of the entire occlusal system and function of the facial structure.
 We can work with you on an individual basis to determine your risk factors for a sleep disorder and discuss your symptoms.

 Common risk factors include: